Density estimation using the perceptron: Introduction

 \section{Introduction}

 A standard step in many machine learning algorithms is to replace an (intractable) optimization over a general function space with an optimization over a large parametric class (most often neural networks).
-People do this in supervised learning for fitting classifiers, in variational inference \citep{blei2017variational,zhang2018advances} for applying ELBO, in variational autoencoders \citep{kingma2019introduction} for fitting the decoder, in Generative Adversarial Networks (GANs) \citep{goodfellow2014generative,arjovsky2017wasserstein} for fitting the discriminator, in diffusion models \citep{song2020score,chen2022sampling} for fitting the score function, etc.
+This is done in supervised learning for fitting classifiers, in variational inference \citep{blei2017variational,zhang2018advances} for applying ELBO, in variational autoencoders \citep{kingma2019introduction} for fitting the decoder, in Generative Adversarial Networks (GANs) \citep{goodfellow2014generative,arjovsky2017wasserstein} for fitting the discriminator, in diffusion models \citep{song2020score,chen2022sampling} for fitting the score function, and many other settings.